Koula

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Listings repeatedly mention in-unit washer/dryer and dedicated laundry rooms for some units, but there are no statements indicating community laundry facilities are provided on every floor.
+Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+The public remarks consistently reference in-unit washers and dryers or general amenities, but contain no language indicating community laundry on every floor.

 No analysis available